Ariannebez/RestaurantApi/Documentation/docs/staff.md

 - **Content:**
     ```json
     {
     "message": "ID not good.
-No such client with this id."
+No such staff with this id."
     }
     ```
     ```json
     {
-        "message": "Failed to update client details.
-Role ID must be 1."
+        "message": "Failed to update staff details.
+Role ID must be 2."
     }
     ```